tsamaya/docker-load-balanced-app/README.md

 This repository is following the tutorial : [Load Balancing Node.js Applications with NGINX and Docker](https://auth0.com/blog/load-balancing-nodejs-applications-with-nginx-and-docker/)

+In addition to the tutorial, this repo contains a `docker-compose.yml` file to replace all command line to build and run the apps and nginx.

 ## get started

-  `clone this repository`
+  1. clone this repository
-  `$ cd /path/to/cloned/repository`
+  1. `$ cd /path/to/cloned/repository`

 ### create an `.env` file

-create or edit .env file to specify ports used:
+edit `.env` file to specify ports used:
   ```
   NGINX_EXTERNAL_PORT=88
   APP_PORT=3000
   ```

 ### docker-compose

-Addition to the tutorial, this repo contains a docker-compose.yml file to easy replace all command line to build and run the app and nginx.

 `$ docker-compose up --build`